Azure/ResourceModules/docs/wiki/Fetching latest updates.md

 If can also specify an urgency when you [create](./Contribution%20guide%20-%20Contribution%20flow.md#create-or-pick-up-an-issue) the issue so that the right priority is considered when updating the public library.

 ### Option 2 - Specific requirements
-May be you need to apply changes to the library that are specific for your environment and you don't consider them as an improvement that can be useful for other customers.
+As a [Module Developer](./The%20context%20-%20Logical%20layers%20and%20personas.md#module-developer) you might add to the library  company/organization specifics, either via conventions, parameters, extensions, or CI-specific changes.

-In this scenario every time you'll update your own library you'll have to compare the new code with your customized one and re-apply your customizations to the updated code.
+In this scenario every time you'll update your own library you'll have to compare the new public code with your customized one and re-apply your customizations to the updated code.
 This process can be automated, by script or CI, if customization tasks are repeatable.

-Public CARML module are not tested with your customization, so you'll need to manage the test of your updated and customized modules.
-We recommend to adopt module library with the CI environment in this case, to speed up the test process.
+Public CARML module are not tested with your customization, so you'll also need to manage the test of your updated and customized modules.

+We recommend to adopt module library with the CI environment in this case, to automate the import of new code and speed up the test process.

 ## Update procedure
 A different scenario can apply depending on your use of the library: